 {%- endif -%}

-Render that snippet from main-product.liquid for two minutes, run a crawl across /products/*, and grep your console output.
+Render that snippet from main-product.liquid, run a crawl across /products/*, and grep your console output.
 Every product that logs the warning is one where the variant selector, the price range badge, and any in-Liquid inventory math are running on partial data.

 What breaks first when you cross 250 variants